urbanjost/spag_lapack/README.md

 # EXPERIMENT
-  close of lapack being run through plusFORT spag utility
+  clone of LAPACK being run through plusFORT spag utility

   Not in production or tested

+  See the many other optimized versions of LAPACK or the reference sites for a production version of LAPACK.

+  This has other uses.
+From the original documentation ...

 # LAPACK